-- The Alcoholic: Alec (who, to repeat, is played by Ronald Reagan) is drinking, drunk, or hung over in every single scene he appears in.
+- The Alcoholic: Alec (who, to repeat, is played by Ronald Reagan) is drinking, drunk, or hung over in every single one of his scenes.

 - Altar the Speed: Judith basically asks Dr. Steele to marry her, saying she wants a wedding and happiness before she croaks.